What Is Fly Fishing and 26 Questions About Fly Fishing Answered By A Pro Guide – Part 1

 I believe an expert fly angler with a $150 fly rod will still fish better, cast better, and catch more fish than an average angler with a fly rod over $1000.00 rod which is why I believe that it’s not the rod, it’s the angler using the rod that matters.

 14. What Is The Best All-Around Fly Rod Weight?

-Most river fly rods and lake fly rods will range from 3 weight to 9 weight.
-That is why I would say that the best all-around fly rod weight when river fishing would be a 6 weight rod.
+Most river fly rods and lake fly rods will range from 3 weight to 9 weights.
+That is why I would say that the best all-around fly rod weight when river fishing would be a 6-weight rod.

 However, I would highly suggest putting in some forethought into what you want to do before you buy a fly rod so you can get the rod that better suits the river, the fish, and the flies you will be using.